-- Notify all visitors upon arrival that if they develop symptoms of COVID-19 within three days after visiting, they must immediately notify the facility.
+- Notify all visitors upon arrival that if they develop symptoms within three days after visiting or test positive for COVID-19, they must immediately notify the facility.

-- Ensure infection control practices are utilized, including that visitors keep at least a 6-foot separation between themselves and the resident, that the visitor continually wears a cloth face mask or face covering, and that the visitor practices proper hand hygiene.
+- Ensure infection control practices are utilized, including that visitors keep at least a 6-foot separation between themselves and other visitors, staff, and residents.

 - The conversation booth is constructed as a three-sided box with transparent walls at least 3 feet higher than the seated height of the occupant and the visitor.